What Are The Best Tom Brady Rookie Cards?

-The Most Valuable Tom Brady Rookie Cards
+The Best Tom Brady Rookie Cards

 2000 Playoff Contenders Tom Brady #144